polaris-hub/polaris-recipes/org-AdaptyvBio/EGFR_binders/v0/benchmark.md

 This retrospective benchmark evaluates protein design methods by challenging participants to design a binding protein for the extracellular domain of EGFR, a cancer-associated drug target.
 A set of 202 previously designed protein sequences, along with their experimental binding affinities (binary labels), is available for testing.

-`Balenced Accuracy` is used to evaluate the performance of design methods on both binders and non-binders.
+`Balanced accuracy` is used to evaluate the performance of design methods in differentiating between binders and non-binders.

 ## Reference:
 - https://design.adaptyvbio.com/